 The dungeon, like everything else in Exile’s Reach, is very easy and I never feel forced to seriously engage with the dynamics of WoW’s group challenges, but at least it mentions interrupting and dodging attacks and culminates in the classic fantasy experience of slaying a dragon.
 As we leave we find a troop of gryphons have arrived from the Alliance capital of Stormwind, and bid farewell to the new starting area with a cinematic flight from its shores.
 My gryphon drops me off at Stormwind’s gates, and I get a genuinely lovely bubble of nostalgia on my return to a digital environment that I last left 14 years ago.
 I still recall my first arrival in the Valley of Heroes: my friend Jack danced in the middle of this very bridge before taking all the clothes off his avatar and jumping into the river.
 Good times.

 As an accessible introduction to the essential elements of World of Warcraft, Exile’s Reach is a success.
 I do think raising the difficulty would’ve forced me to properly engage with its combat, when instead I was able to just muddle through, but it’ll at least give newcomers a theoretical grasp of those concepts, as well as a solid grounding in how to play WoW’s solo content.
-When newly minted level 10 players finish Exile’s Reach, they can level to 50 in any of WoW’s previous expansions before Shadowlands kicks in thereafter.
+When newly minted level 10 players finish Exile’s Reach, they can level to 50 in any of WoW’s previous expansions (defaulting to Battle for Azeroth) before Shadowlands kicks in thereafter.
 I haven’t the first clue about the game’s current, overwhelming progression to level 120, but in Shadowlands, the path forward for my new Draenei paladin is clear and simple and I would feel confident to take it, were I so inclined.

 So after all that, am I, personally, going back to WoW?
 Nah.
 Aesthetics are a big part of delivering on the epic promises of this most epic of genres, and WoW is simply too old and janky for my taste.
 If I were in the market for a life-consuming new MMO, Final Fantasy XIV is higher on my list, but I’m already heavily invested in Destiny 2 – a game which, for all its faults, at least looks and feels amazing to play.
 (And actually, at this point its faults are part of its charm; like a reality show full of the attractive but emotionally illiterate, it’s gone wrong in so many different ways it’s quite entertaining.
 You never know what’ll happen next.)